konradha/pde-solvers-cuda/README.md

 Note that `ENABLE_CUDA` is set `OFF` by default

 ## Running the application
-The easyest way to run the application is by following these steps:
+The easiest way to run the application is by following these steps:

 ### Create a NetCDF Input File
 Use the Python function in `scripts/create_netcdf_input.py` to create a NetCDF input file.